General Protestant Cemetery: Chinese

 There are twenty seven Chinese graves in the General Protestant Cemetery marking the burial sites of early Chinese immigrants to St. John's, Newfoundland and Labrador.
 Newfoundland and Labrador did not have a large Chinese presence until the late 19th century, and they predominately worked in hand laundries.
 The graves all belong to men.
-Due to the Chinese Head Tax of 1903 and a Chinese exclusion act of 1906, immigration from China was restricted to men and from the same region of southern China.
+Due to the Chinese Head Tax of and Chinese exclusion act of 1906, immigration from China was restricted to men and from the same region of southern China.

 The headstones in this section show a mix of English and Chinese inscriptions.
 These inscriptions show that all those interred in the cemetery were from Guangdong, a southern province in China.
 Some of the headstones appear with romanized names of those interred.
 It is not known how these individuals received romanized names, though some speculate that Anglicized names were used to make their names more recognizable and pronounceable to the English-speaking population of St. John's.
 Some of the members are given English nicknames, and one burial is recorded as "Jack Chinese."

 These early Chinese burials represent a highly Christianized practice, and may reflect not only a temporary strategy to be accepted into their new community, but also as a new way of life.
 The graves include that of murder victim Eng Wing Kit, who was killed in St. John's in 1938.